slightlybrandon-web/commonhour/README.md

 ## What's built vs. what's next

-**Built:** anonymous quick polls (12-response cap), free accounts via magic link (unlimited responses, permanent "My polls" history, automatic admin recognition on your own plans), timezone-aware scheduling, location field, calendar invite creation (Google Calendar, Outlook, `.ics`) — available to every tier, always.
+**Built:** anonymous quick polls (12-response cap), free accounts via magic link, OTP, or password (unlimited responses, permanent "My Plans" history, automatic admin recognition on your own plans), delete a plan (account owners can delete directly; anonymous organizers must sign in as the confirmed organizer email first — deletion always requires a real session, never just the locally-remembered admin flag), timezone-aware scheduling, location field, calendar invite creation (Google Calendar, Outlook, .ics) — available to every tier, always — and auto-expiry (10 days after a booked date, 30 days after the last candidate date if never booked).

-**Not yet built:** paid subscriptions (Stripe checkout + webhooks + feature gating), calendar auto-fill (Google/Outlook OAuth), required/optional attendees, deadlines + auto-nudges, time+location joint polling.
+**Not yet built:** paid subscriptions (Stripe checkout + webhooks + feature gating), sponsored/ad slot (Google AdSense) and its required privacy policy page, calendar auto-fill (Google/Outlook OAuth), required/optional attendees, deadlines + auto-nudges, time+location joint polling.
 Each of these is a real, separate project.

 ## Known limitations (by design, for now)

-- No password reset flow needed — magic link is the entire auth model.
 - Anyone with a plan's code can still read and respond to it (no accounts required) — same trust model as When2Meet or Doodle.
-- Email-based admin recognition for anonymous plans is weaker than the account-based version — anyone who knows or guesses the organizer's email can claim admin on a plan that was never linked to an account.
+- An anonymous organizer who never actually signs in (just types a matching email) can unlock booking/viewing on their own plan, but **cannot** delete it or get the precise 10-day-post-booking expiry — both require a real session per migration 002.
+Their plan instead falls back to the 30-day-after-last-date expiry.
+Signing in resolves this.